Cool down with these refreshing Green Tea Hibiscus Pops, because the only thing better than iced tea is FROZEN tea!

 - EASY REMOVAL: To remove pops from even the most stubborn sticky situation, fill an extra large bowl with water and lightly dip your pop mold into the water, steering clear of the top so you don't submerge it.
 Pops will come out clean and easy and can go through a "second freeze" (see storage tip below) to make them extra firm and less likely to melt all over you.

-Get Pretty! – paper straws make a fun and interesting pop handle.
+Have fun with it — paper straws make a fun and interesting pop handle.
 Match them to your party decor or snag a few bold patterns!
 I use two side by side to keep them sturdy + functional! ??

 Hibiscus-pomegranate blends and hibiscus-passionfruit blends are also super popular and easy to find, feel free to snag one of those as well if you come across it!
 I’ve even seen one that is a mix of hibiscus and peach that sounds simply phenomenal.
 Snag whatever looks amazing to you and have fun with these frozen tea pops!